 Legal College Football Betting Guide

 College football is where the game first began, dating back to the mid-1800s, and betting on the contests has been around just as long.
-There are many ways to bet on NCAA FBS Division I football since odds can be posted on traditions, rivalries, postseason bowl games, and the College Football Playoff.
+There are many ways to bet on NCAA Division I College Football with odds available for rivalries, postseason bowl games, and the College Football Playoff.

-In addition to legal info for betting on NCAA football, we also want to help you win your wager with our college football betting guide and give you a lot of useful resources so you can make the best bet possible when it’s Saturday during the fall.
+In addition to info for betting on NCAA football, we also want to help you win your wager with our legal college football betting guide and give you plenty of useful resources so sports gamblers can make the best wager on point spreads, moneylines, props, and more.